MicrosoftDocs/visualstudio-docs/docs/python/python-web-application-project-templates.md

 ![Dialog that installs needed packages for a project template](media/template-web-requirements-txt-wizard.png)

 If you're using source control, you typically omit then virtual environment folder as that environment can be recreated using only `requirements.txt`.
 The best way to exclude the folder is to first select the **I will install them myself** in the prompt shown above, then disable auto-commit before creating the virtual environment.
-For details, see [Learning Django Tutorial - Steps 1-2 and 1-3](learn-django-in-visual-studio-step-01-project-and-solution.md#step-1-2-examine-the-git-controls-and-publish-to-a-remote-repository)
+For details, see [Learning Django Tutorial - Steps 1-2 and 1-3](learn-django-in-visual-studio-step-01-project-and-solution.md#step-1-2-examine-the-git-controls-and-publish-to-a-remote-repository) and [Learning Flask Tutorial - Steps 1-2 and 1-3](learn-flask-in-visual-studio-step-01-project-and-solution.md#step-1-2-examine-the-git-controls-and-publish-to-a-remote-repository)

 When deploying to Microsoft Azure App Service, select a version of Python as a [site extension](https://aka.ms/PythonOnAppService) and manually install packages.
 Also, because Azure App Service does **not** automatically install packages from a `requirements.txt` file when deployed from Visual Studio, follow the configuration details on [aka.ms/PythonOnAppService](https://aka.ms/PythonOnAppService).